Dean: Douglas D. Anderson

 The purpose of the Jon M. Huntsman School of Business is to be a career accelerator for students, as well as an engine of economic growth for community, the state, the nation, and the world.

-Regardless of their major, undergraduate Huntsman School of Business students are required to take a common coursework core that includes learning experiences in general knowledge and skills, as well as management-specific knowledge and skills.
-Six specific learning goals drive the curriculum.
+Regardless of their major, undergraduate Huntsman School of Business students are required to take the business acumen, a set of courses that address core business and economics knowledge and skills.
+Six underlying learning goals drive the curriculum.
 These goals are:

 Students in the Huntsman School will develop a holistic understanding of business enterprise.

 Students will be proficient at oral and written communication.

 Students will be competent in quantitative and qualitative analytics, critical thinking, and data-driven decision making.

 Students will think, understand, and act from a global perspective.

 Students will be empowered to embrace opportunities, envision possibilities, mobilize resources, and create value.

 Students will have a strong commitment to ethical leadership.

 Each of the six learning goals is monitored and assessed for achievement.
 Information obtained through the assessment process is used to adjust and modify instructional methods and curriculum design as part of the Huntsman School's continuous improvement effort.
 Achievement of goals is assessed using both direct and indirect measures.
 Direct measures include a selection of students, course-embedded measurements, and a national achievement test.
 Indirect measures include student, alumni, and employer surveys, as well as employment and career success of graduates.
 More information on assessment within the Huntsman School of Business can be found at huntsman.usu.edu/assessment.